jevgenik/manuals/source/files/useful.rst

 * `Figma <https://www.figma.com/>`_  is a collaborative web application for interface design

-* `Google Colab <https://colab.research.google.com/>`_  is a hosted Jupyter Notebook service that requires no setup to use and provides
+* `Google Colab <https://colab.research.google.com/>`_  is a hosted Jupyter Notebook service that requires no setup to use and provides free access to computing resources, including GPUs and TPUs.

-free access to computing resources, including GPUs and TPUs.
+* `Imgur <https://imgur.com/>`_ is a free image hosting and sharing service